Sole trader or limited company?

 However, these assumptions would only be valid if you were to choose to withdraw all your profits from your business.
 Most businesses will grow to the point where an ever increasing percentage of the profits are retained in the business which is another big factor in deciding how best to structure your business.

-If you are contemplating a new business venture and you are unsure what structure you should choose, please call so we can look at all the options and advise you on the best way to go.
+There are a number of other factors to consider though when looking at this question, so if you are contemplating a new business venture and you are unsure what structure you should choose, please call so we can look at all the options and advise you on the best way to go.